Minneapolis is host to hundreds of public events each year ranging from very small to very large, both indoors and outdoors.

 Exceptions for Food Vendors

-Food vendors with the one of following licenses or permits do not require a Short Term Food Permit.
-Simply give your permit or registration number, or license information, to your Event Food Sponsor at least 2 weeks before the event:
+Food vendors with one of following licenses or permits do not require a Short Term Food Permit.
+Simply give your permit or registration number, or license information, to your event food sponsor at least two weeks before the event:

 - Licensed Minneapolis Mobile Food Vehicle (food truck) and Limited Mobile Food vendors

 - Vendors with a Minneapolis Seasonal Food Permit